pecan-solutions/lacesong/README.md

 ## Overview

 Lacesong provides a simple, safe, and consistent way to install, manage, and update community mods.
-Inspired by tools like Lumafly and Scarab, it focuses on automation, safety, and cross-platform compatibility.
-Looking for contributors or developers.
+Inspired by tools like Lumafly and Scarab, it focuses on automation, safety, and cross-platform compatibility for Hollow Knight: Silksong.

 ## Screenshots